oualabadmins/lab_deploy/add-clients/README.md

-﻿# Skunkworks Lab - Add client VMs to existing deployment v1.0
+﻿# Skunkworks Lab - Add client VMs to existing deployment (Private) v1.0

 **Time to deploy**: ~10 minutes

-The **Add client VMs to existing deployment** template provisions _x_ number of client VMs to an existing deployment (either public or private), and joins them to the deployment's domain.
+The **Add client VMs to existing deployment** template provisions _x_ number of client VMs to an existing deployment in a corpnet-connected subscription, and joins them to the deployment's domain.
 You can choose Windows 7, 8.1 or 10.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foualabadmins%2Flab_deploy%2Fmaster%2Fadd-clients%2Fazuredeploy.json" target="_blank">
 <img src="http://azuredeploy.net/deploybutton.png"/>